ogaloglu/pre-training-multilingual-document-encoders/README.md

 This project is the codebase for the master thesis titled "Pre-training Multilingual Document Encoders".

+## Abstract
+Having built on latest advances in Natural Language Processing (NLP), the models such as BERT, GPT-2 and GPT-3 gained great success for various tasks.
+However, many of the published models are trained solely with English language data.
+Moreover, there is not enough amount of data in every language that Transformer-based models require during pre-training.
+This increases the significance of the multilingual models and cross-lingual transfer.
+There has been previous work on multilingual models including mBERT, XLM, XLM-R, and specialized ones that are used for sentence-level tasks such as mUSE, LASER, LaBSE and DistilmBERT.
+However, there hasn't been a principled method yet to pre-train a multilingual model which is specialized for document-level tasks such as document classification or document retrieval.

+In this thesis, a new model called Multilingual Hierarchical Model (MHM) is proposed which has a hierarchical architecture and is contrastively pre-trained by a novel method.
+In order to carry out the contrastive pre-training, first, the X-C-WIKI dataset (Cross-lingual Wikipedia Dataset for Contrastive Learning) is created by using the Wikipedia corpora of different languages and the metadata information from Wikipedia.
+This way, negative and positive examples are found for each available article, which is needed for the contrastive objective.
+Using the respective dataset, different versions of MHM are pre-trained.
+MHM consist of two encoders, namely the lower Encoder and upper Encoder.
+The lower Encoder, which is based on a previously published multilingual model (e.g., LaBSE, XLM-R), produces the sentence representations which are then utilized by the upper Encoder to generate the document representation.
+Furthermore, multilingual Longformers are pre-trained on comparable multilingual data as the Longformer model was previously reported to work well for long documents.
+Our experiments show that the proposed model is able to capture cross-lingual document representations that can be transferred to other languages for cross-lingual tasks.
+Additionally, the multilingual Longformer achieved significant gains in the document classification task over the baseline models and deserves further investigation.

 ## Installation Instructions
 * **Project setup**:
 ```bash